HugsNdrugz/FlaskDataProcessor2/project_field_log.md

 - Created a dedicated visualization page with interactive charts for different data categories
 - Implemented filtering and search functionality for data exploration
 - Added chart type selection and data download options for flexibility

+### User Request: Create a new, separate UI for unique data display
+- Implemented a unique insights page to showcase interesting patterns and statistics from the data
+- Created a separate chat view for better visualization of message data

 By addressing these user requests, we have created a comprehensive web application that allows users to upload, process, store, and visualize various types of data files.
 The application is mobile-friendly, features a modern material design, and provides dynamic content loading for improved performance and user experience.